pugnascotia/spring-react-boilerplate/README.md

 that makes rendering brutally slow.
 Note that since React is not thread-safe, Spring is configured to use a script engine per thread, and each one will have to load the bundle when first initialises.
-You may want to force refresh the website a few times to make sure all the threads are initialised.
+You may want to force refresh the website several times to make sure all the threads are initialised, particular if you intend to measure performance.

 To run the frontend in hot-module reloading mode, switch to another terminal and execute: